Xola-lab/Lind-ikhayaXola/README.md

 # Lind'ikhaya Xola Portfolio

 ### Description:
-Welcome to my professional portfolio website, where I showcase my skills, expertise, and projects as a Data Analyst and Web Developer.
+Welcome to my professional portfolio website, where I showcase my skills, expertise, and projects as a Data Analyst.
 The site is built using HTML, CSS, and JavaScript to provide a clean, responsive, and user-friendly experience across all devices.

 ### Key Features: